 In a nutshell

-Speaking of costs and prices is rather difficult, since they range from a few hundreds of dollars for a consumer fuse filament printer to hundreds of thousands for a HP professional jet fusion system.
+Speaking of costs and prices is rather difficult since they range from a few hundreds of dollars for a consumer fuse filament printer to hundreds of thousands for an HP professional jet fusion system.
 There are companies, such as California-based Carbon, that don’t sell their printing systems but rent them for an annual fee of some tens of thousands of dollars.

 For final product manufacturing, the most promising 3D printing solutions in a medium-short period are CNC milling (which is not really a printing technology, as said) and Fused Filament Fabrication (whose product range is mostly limited to plastic objects); also some improved versions of stereolithography look rather promising.